slipperfish/HaloCEVR/README.md

 Dsoal allows you to turn on hardware acceleration and EAX in Halo without said hardware to enjoy environmental sound effects like reverb and HRTF(head-related transfer function), providing realistic, locatable 3D sound with high accuracy for virtual reality.
 Highly recommended even for low fidelity audio such as on Quest.
 (Notice: Doesn't currently work on first-person sounds)

 1) Download and extract https://github.com/ThreeDeeJay/dsoal/releases/download/0.9.6/DSOAL+HRTF.zip
-2) Open the \Win32\ folder
+2) Open the \DSOAL+HRTF\Win32\ folder
-3) Copy & paste all files (alsoft.ini, dsoal-aldrv.dll, dsound.dll) in your \Halo\halo.exe folder.
+3) Copy & paste all files from \Win32\ (alsoft.ini, dsoal-aldrv.dll, dsound.dll) into your \Halo\ install folder where halo.exe is located.
-4) Edit and paste these settings into alsoft.ini:
+4) Edit alsoft.ini and copy & paste these settings:
 ```
  [general]
 channels=stereo